ibm-cloud-docs/netezza/webconsole/settings.md

 ### Deleting network policies
 {: #wc-nwpolicies-deleting}

 To delete a policy:
 1. Go to **Administration >> Settings >> Network policies >> Existing policies**.
 2. Select the policy that you want to delete.
 3. Click **Delete**.

-**NOTE:** You can select multiple policies to delete them.
+You can select multiple policies to delete them.
+{: note}

 For more information about network policies and use cases, see [Network policies](/docs/netezza?topic=netezza-network-policies).